tronicslab/100-days-of-code/r1-log.md

 The log of my #100DaysOfCode challenge.
 Started on November 3rd, Saturday, 2018.

 ## Log
+### R1D12
+Starting to really get the hang of CSS grid, working on completing the style and design nitpicky-ness before calling second project complete.

+### R1D11
+Made more headway on second project - Survey form.
+Decided to go with another CSS grid layout to further solidify the concept.
+Lots of trial and error so far.

+### R1D10
+Starting second project from Responsive Web Design - Survey form

 ### R1D9
 Completed V2 of my Tribute page.
 Changed my approach and was about to remove about 25-30 lines of CSS.
 Works better now.
 And i'm happier with it now to move on.